Marjorie Conrad: America's Next Top Model

-In 2008, Conrad was scouted at the San Francisco State University campus bookstore the eleventh cycle of America's Next Top Model.
+In 2008, Conrad was scouted at the San Francisco State University campus bookstore for the eleventh cycle of America's Next Top Model.

-After being the fourth (after Sheena Sakai, Lio Tipton and Nikeysha Clarke) girl selected as a cast member, Conrad was never placed below seventh.
+After being the fourth girl (after Sheena Sakai, Lio Tipton, and Nikeysha Clarke) selected as a cast member, Conrad was never placed below seventh.
 Her portfolio frequently garnered much praise from the judges.
 Conrad received two first call-outs which were both shot by photographer Mike Rosenthal (i.e. portraying the political issue of immigration during the voting-themed photoshoot in week one and embodying an award show mishap inspired by Tyra's Fiercee Awards in a dramatic photoshoot in week six).